Phi Beta Sigma: Social action and international expansion (1934–1949)

 Fraternity brother A. Philip Randolph, who organized the Brotherhood of Sleeping Car Porters, played a role in the amendments to the Railway Labor Act in 1934.
 As a result, railway porters were granted rights under federal law.
 This victory and the continuing work of Randolph and the BSCP led to the Pullman Company contract with the union, which included over $2 million in pay increases for employees, a shorter workweek, and overtime pay.
 1934 also marked the birth of Social Action as a national program and the return of founder A. Langston Taylor to the forefront of Sigma.
 Brother Emmett May was elected as the first director of the social action initiative.

 The 1935 Atlanta Conclave saw yet another meeting between Sigma and Omega Psi Phi fraternities.
-Omega founders Edgar Amos Love and Oscar James Cooper brought greetings to the brothers in attendance of the conference on behalf of the members of Omega Psi Phi.
+Omega founders Edgar Amos Love and Oscar James Cooper brought greetings to the brothers in attendance at the conference on behalf of the members of Omega Psi Phi.
 The following year, the general board approved the fraternity's affiliation with the already established National Pan-Hellenic Council. in continuation of Sigma's Social Action initiative, brothers of Sigma were actively involved the Chicago meeting of the National Negro Congress.

 As Phi Beta Sigma prepared for the Silver (25th) Anniversary, a special search was made for lost founder Charles I. Brown.
 The search would yield no results as to the fate or location of Founder Brown.
 The 1939 conclave marking the 25th anniversary of the fraternity was held on the campus of Howard University.

 At the 1941 Conclave in Philadelphia, Pennsylvania, the fraternity became a permanent member of the National Negro Business League.
-At the same conclave Brother A. Philip Randolph announced a proposed march on Washington, D.C., to protest racial discrimination in defense work and the armed forces.
-This proposed march would lead then president of the United States Franklin D. Roosevelt to create the Committee on Fair Employment Practice and issue Executive Order 8802 which barred discrimination in governmental and defense industry hiring.
+At the same conclave, Brother A. Philip Randolph announced a proposed march on Washington, D.C., to protest racial discrimination in defense work and the armed forces.
+This proposed march would lead then president of the United States Franklin D. Roosevelt to create the Committee on Fair Employment Practice and issue Executive Order 8802, which barred discrimination in governmental and defense industry hiring.

-Due to the outbreak of the Second World War no Conclaves were held, although some brothers in various regions were able to assemble independently of the General Board.
+Due to the outbreak of the Second World War, no Conclaves were held, although some brothers in various regions were able to assemble independently of the General Board.
 At the fraternity's first spring conclave in 1944, the fraternity voted to support the United Negro College Fund.
 1949 would mark the reunion of two of the founders of Sigma: A. Langston Taylor and Leonard F. Morse.

 The 1940s and 1950s would show the continued expansion of Phi Beta Sigma.
 In 1949, the fraternity became an international organization with the chartering of the Beta Upsilon Sigma graduate chapter and the Gamma Nu Sigma graduate chapter in Monrovia, Liberia.
 The fraternity would extend its international chapters into Geneva, Switzerland, with the chartering of the Gamma Nu Sigma graduate chapter in 1955.